Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `ToggleKey`: Key to open/close the model selection interface (default: `Backslash`, i.e., backslash key `\`)
   - Supported key values can refer to Unity KeyCode enum
+- `AnimatorParamsToggleKey`: Key to open/close the animator parameters window (default: `None`, i.e., no key)
+  - Users need to actively set it in the settings interface
+  - Supported key values can refer to Unity KeyCode enum
+  - When set to `None`, the hotkey feature will be disabled
 - `ShowDCMButton`: Whether to show the DCM button in the main menu and inventory interface (default: `true`)
   - When set to `true`, the DCM button will automatically appear in the main menu or inventory interface
   - Can be toggled in the settings interface